What’s your Champagne Style?

 A blend of places

-Moreover, these grapes are usually from various villages located all over the sub-regions of Champagne.
-Each one has an official quality rating.
-For example, Grand Cru means the grapes from the top-rated villages, implying higher quality and price.
 The winemaker can, therefore, play with grapes from different places, growers and quality levels.
-Each of these creates a separate base wine, which will blend into the Champagne-style of choice.
+Each of these creates a separate base wine, which will blend into the desired Champagne style.

 A blend of years

-Then, Champagne is usually a blend of years, creating the so-called non-vintage (NV) style.
-Retaining stocks of still base wines make a reserve to use with future harvests.
+Then, Champagne is usually a blend of years, creating the so-called non-vintage (NV) style, which is occasionally referred to as multi-vintage (though this is not a legally defined term).
+Retaining stocks of older still base wines makes a reserve to use with future harvests.
 This process smooths out the peaks and troughs of vintage variation.
 It might blend the current year and the previous one or two years for a small winegrower.
 For a large Champagne house, there may be many older wines included in the mix in various percentages.
 It ensures that the bottle you open always meets the House style’s desired quality and flavour profile.
 The House style is a recipe – meddle with it at your peril!

 NV Champagne